vinayakhumberi/hackerrankAssignment/README.md

 # hackerrankAssignment
-This is a assignment provided by hackerrank
+This is an assignment provided by hackerrank